+- Fighting, physical aggression

+- Weapon possession

+- Defiance

+- Skipping class

+- Leaving school grounds without permission

+- Theft/Vandalism

-Fighting, physical aggression Theft and/or Vandalism Weapon possession Smoking/vaping on school grounds Defiance Inappropriate Sexual Behavior Skipping class Drug/alcohol use Leaving school grounds without Inappropriate representation of permission school while on a fieldtrip/ extracurricular Acts of racism, homophobia, sexual harassment, bullying etc.
+- Smoking/vaping on school grounds

+- Inappropriate Sexual Behavior - Drug/alcohol use - Inappropriate representation of school while on a field trip/extra-curricular - Acts of racism, homophobia, sexual harassment, bullying, etc.

-"Every child deserves a champion: an adult who will never give up on them, who understands the power of connection and insists they become the best they can be possibly be."
+"Every child deserves a champion: an adult who will never give up on them, who understands the power of connection and insists they become the best they can possibly be."
 Rita Pierson, Educator